About Forgetful Fairy Art Studio

 I've been making art all my life, starting with my obsession for drawing owls and then people and cats at around age 9.
 I studied art and sculpture at A-level, but went on to train in dance, and later gained my MA in Somatic Studies and Laban Movement Analysis.
 I did spend a number of years working in the performing arts, but drawing and making was always there in the background.
 It was after my children were born that the deep urge to draw and make in every spare moment really sprang to life and I realised that I had to embrace my life's passion!

 I started selling my work, at markets, in a shop in the town where I live, and taking orders and commissions - both for fairies and art-work.
 Alongside this I ran a weekly children's club where making was a regular activity, and creative workshops at a family Summer camp and forest school hosted by PowerWood C.I.C. several years in a row.
-I remain responsible for creativity development at PowerWood and have recenlty started selling my work at the Museum in the Park, Stroud as well.
-Throughout all my work is a spirit of playfulness, lightheartedness and a love of faires, fairytale & magic, and a life-long obsession with #pastelrainbow!
+I remain responsible for creativity development at PowerWood and also now sell my work at the Museum in the Park, Stroud and the Indigo Moon Holistics shop in Guildford.
+Throughout all my work is a spirit of playfulness, lightheartedness and a love of fairies, fairytale & magic, and a life-long obsession with #pastelrainbow!

 Why the name Forgetful Fairy Art Studio?